justinknguyen/Pi-Guide/Pi-Guide/keepalived.md

    ```
    ping [VIRTUALIPADDRESS]
    ```
-4. In our case, there is a noticeable time difference between the ping from Pi 4 and Pi Zero 2 W. This is because the Pi 4 is connected by ethernet, whereas the Pi Zero 2 W is not.
+4. In our case, there is a noticeable time difference between the ping times.
+This is because one Pi is connected by ethernet, whereas the other is not.
 This makes it easy to see the switching between the two Pi's in real time.
 If you can't tell the difference between the two Pi's by this method, you can manually check the logs of each by entering `sudo systemctl status keepalived.service`.
 Start by pinging our virtual IP address constantly by entering:
    ```
    ping [VIRTUALIPADDRESS] -t
    ```